Walnoot/graph-isomorphism/readme.txt

 	The .grl or .gr file that will be used for the computations

 -o: (Optional) Optimizes counting isomorphisms by using results of other isomorphic graphs

+You can change "from gi import *" to "from fgi import *" in main.py to use fast coloring, which is faster in some cases, and slower in other